razie/diesel/diesel/src/main/scala/razie/db/README.md

 The premise is using a mongo db and mapping classes/entities to collections.

 Features:
-- audited access: update ops are audited and logged.
+- audited access: update ops are audited and logged, good as a general principle.

 See:
+- `RTable` annotate case classes with this - optionally change collection name
 - `REntity` base class for entity classes - has CRUD ops
+ - or `REntityNoAudit` - for entities where you dno't want to audit operations (like Audit itself or irrelevant events etc)
 - `ROne` and `RMany` for searches (find)
 - `RUpgrade` base class to the upgrade framework